mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 In this example, the filter panel is customized such that the column selector is sorted by ascending order.
 The link operator is fixed to `"And"`.
-The components style has bee [override](/customization/how-to-customize/#overriding-nested-component-styles) such that the delete icon is not displayed, all the components are expanded, and the background color changes between filters.
+The components style has been [overridden](/customization/how-to-customize/#overriding-nested-component-styles) to not display the delete icon, all the components are expanded, and the background color changes between filters.

 {{"demo": "pages/components/data-grid/filtering/CustomFilterPanelContent.js", "bg": "inline"}}